Dr. L. Kent Thomas AIM Scholarship

 - Majoring in a STEM field (science, technology, engineering, math)

-- Strong demonstration of community involvement as exemplified in the answers to the following application questions
+- Strong demonstration of community involvement as exemplified in the answers to the application questions

-- 500-600 word essay written by the student answering the following question:
+- 500-600 word essay written by the student answering the question, “What do you want to study and why?”

-- Be from an individual (teacher, counselor, mentor, community member, family friend) who can provide background around things such as your character, your interest in the STEM area of study, your outside school activities (volunteering, community involvement, clubs) and why you would be a good fit for this scholarship.
+- Letter of recommendation from an individual (teacher, counselor, mentor, community member, family friend) who can provide background around things such as your character, your interest in the STEM area of study, your outside school activities (volunteering, community involvement, clubs) and why you would be a good fit for this scholarship.